italicize/italicize.github.io/draft.md

 # Sample specifications

-Copy and paste these specifications into your document, then make changes.
+Note, Copy and paste these specifications into your document, then make changes.

 ## General settings